People

 Doctoral Student | naewoo.shin@utdallas.edu

 Neo graduated from Underwood International College – Yonsei University in 2019 with a Bachelor of Science in Engineering in Bio-Convergence.
-Neo worked as an undergraduate research assistant for Dr. YoungSoo Kim focusing on development of chemical compounds for diagnostic and therapeutic approaches to Alzheimer’s biomarkers.
+Neo worked as an undergraduate research assistant for Dr. YoungSoo Kim, focusing on developing chemical compounds for diagnostic and therapeutic approaches to Alzheimer’s biomarkers.
 Neo also interned for Dr. Byeong Seok Ye at Yonsei Severance Hospital and assisted in identifying biomarkers of Parkinson’s and Alzheimer’s mouse and rat models.
-Neo is interested in the relationship between health and environmental factors, structural brain changes, and decline of cognitive functions in the healthy and neurodegenerative elderly brains.
-Neo enjoys watching sports and anime, and eating at new places.
+Neo is interested in the relationship between health and environmental factors, structural brain changes, and the decline of cognitive functions in healthy and neurodegenerative elderly brains.
+Neo enjoys watching sports and anime and eating at new places.

 Anna Thompson, B.S.